 This is a little tongue in cheek, but often when you’re having trouble with your Google account, removing the account from your mobile device and setting it back up again will resolve a lot of problems.
 The beauty of a Google account is that everything is stored in Google’s servers — your mail, your documents, your movies and videos, etc. All of those will come back, once you reset up your account.
 It is a nuclear option of sorts, but it’s also the easiest way to wipe everything and bring it all back.
 It’s nuclear, but simple.

 First, it’s critical that you set up alternative contact methods attached to your Google account.
-Log in to your Gmail account, click your profile pic in the upper right corner -> My account.
-Under Sign-in & Security, click “Signing in to Google.”
-Next, scroll about halfway down the page to “Account recovery options.”
-Make sure all three options — Recovery Email, Recovery Phone, and Security Question — are all filled out.
+Log in to your Gmail account, click your profile pic in the upper right corner, and then select “Manage your Google account.”
+Tap the “Security” tab and locate the “Ways we can verify it’s you” option.
+Next, make sure the two options — Recovery Email and Recovery Phone — are filled out.
 These are the recovery methods you can use to get access to your account back.

-2-step verification is one of the best methods you can use to secure your account.
-Briefly, 2-step verification adds a second layer to your security by requiring a second acknowledgement of a login attempt.
+Two-step verification is one of the best methods you can use to secure your account.
+Briefly, two-step verification adds a second layer to your security by requiring a second acknowledgment of a login attempt.
 For example, if you log into your Gmail account, you’ll receive a text message with a code you must enter in order to proceed.
 But things don’t always go smoothly.
 Sometimes, the code doesn’t get there.
 What then?

 First, you need to make sure you’re in an area with good signal.
 Google sends 2-step authentication codes via SMS, so if you’re in an area with strong Wi-Fi but not good cell signal — I’m looking at you, downtown Chicago — that could be part of the problem.